catseye/Tamsin/doc/Philosophy.markdown

 *   Using only these operations produces a sensible program — one which parses its input by the grammar so given.

-It isn't, because:
+Tamsin isn't one, because:

 *   There is no requirement that any input be processed at all.

 Programming Language
 --------------------

-It is, because:
+Tamsin is one, because:

 *   Productions can have local variables.
 *   Productions can call other productions (or themselves, recursively) with arguments, and they return a value:

         reverse(pair(H, T), A) = reverse(T, pair(H, A)).
         reverse(nil, A) = A.